jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     touch makePythonTdd.sh

-* I use the history_ program to list the commands I typed and use them as a reference for the program
+* I use the history_ program to list the commands I typed and use them as an example for the program

   .. code-block:: shell